OpenOverlayRouter/oor/README.md

 Overview
 --------

-The OpenOverlayRouter (OOR) project aims to deliver a flexible and modular open-source implementation to deploy programmable overlay networks.
+The Open Overlay Router (OOR) project aims to deliver a flexible and modular open-source implementation to deploy programmable overlay networks.
 It leverages on encapsulating overlay-specific packets into underlay-compatible packets at the edges of the instantiated overlay and route them over the